 - trade sanctions, including restrictions relating to military and dual-use items, certain industrial sectors and the provision of certain services (these sanctions are in addition to the UK’s general export control laws);

 - financial sanctions, including asset freezes; and

 There may be specific exceptions under which it is possible to engage in an activity that would otherwise be prohibited.
 It may also be possible to get a licence or authorisation permitting activities that would otherwise be prohibited.

 A principle of most sanctions regimes is the prohibition on knowingly and intentionally participating in activities that have the object or effect of circumventing any sanctions laws.

-The Sanctions and Anti-Money Laundering Act 2018 will govern the sanctions regime following the UK’s exit from the European Union.
-The UK government has been taking steps to ensure the uninterrupted application of EU sanctions post-exit, including in the case of a no-deal exit.
+The Sanctions and Anti-Money Laundering Act 2018 will govern the sanctions regime following the UK’s exit from the EU.
+The UK government has been taking steps to ensure the uninterrupted application of EU sanctions post-exit, including in the event of a no-deal exit.